 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 Assessment for this course will comprise a multiple choice test to be undertaken within the School of Psychology (30%) and a final essay-based examination (70%) to be administered by the School of Psychology (see the Psychology Honours Handbook for details).

 Assessment DetailThe mid-semester exercise is a multiple choice test (1 hour).
 Questions will cover each of the topics covered and will require an understanding of knowledge gained in each seminar.

-The examination (3 hours) will include a question from each of the sections of the course.
+The examination (3 hours) will include a question from each of the topics of the course presented in two sections.
+You will be required to answer 3 questions in total (with at least one question from each of the two sections).
 Questions will require advanced conceptual knowledge concerning each topic and a demonstration of independent reading and/ or research.

 For additional information regarding assessment please refer to the Honours Psychology Handbook and the Undergraduate Program Handbook at the following link: http://health.adelaide.edu.au/psychology/current-students/forms-handbooks/